-Because I had already tried many of the famous desserts on Takeshita Street, Asami took us to Strawberry Mania.
+Because I had already tried many of the famous desserts on Takeshita Street, Asami took us to a strawberry lover’s paradise.
 I loved trying the daifuku, a strawberry and red bean paste filled mochi, which was the perfect mix of chewy and juicy textures.

 Other tours get to experience the full kawaii rainbow cotton candy and Harajuku crepes.
 Although crepes are originally from France, the Harajuku crepes, filled with fruit, cake or other OTT ingredients have been a staple in this neighborhood since the late 1980s!